-Water is a source of life.
-We drink it every day.
-It's in our sports drinks and orange juice.
-It's in most everything we drink and eat, and we need it to survive.
-We cook with it, bathe with it, and play in it.
-You've probably heard that approximately two-thirds of the human body is made up of water and that approximately 70 percent of the earth's surface is covered with water.
-Water is absolutely essential for life.
+First, let's consider the positive and reflect on water as a source of life.
+It refreshes, renews, and sustains us.
+It's in most everything we drink and eat, from sports drinks and smoothies to apple slices and bowls of pasta.
+We cook, bathe, and clean with it.
+We swim and play in it.
+You probably know that approximately two-thirds of the human body is made up of water and that approximately 70 percent of the earth's surface is covered with water.
+Indeed, we're not exaggerating when we zone or near a coastline, then you may know firsthand the devastation that water can brina.